Flame Retardants Strategy

 On the 22nd December 2023, the Commission issued a mandate to ECHA on preparing an investigation report to gather information on all flame retardants, with a focus on aromatic brominated ones.
-ECHA has time until the 31st December 2024 to deliver its report which should support the Commission in a decision of whether a mandate to ECHA for the preparation of a restriction dossier is required and if so, what the scope would be.
+The report should support the Commission in a decision of whether a mandate to ECHA for the preparation of a restriction dossier is required and if so, what the scope would be.
 Currently no restrictions are planned and only data is being collected.

 Next steps

-ECHA are currently working on an investigation report to be delivered by the end of 2024.
-Based on the outcome of this report, the Commission will decide in Q4 2024/ Q1 2025 on a possible mandate for restriction of the use BFRs in plastics and other materials.
+The Commission are likely to decide in Q1 2025 on a possible mandate for restriction of the use BFRs in plastics and other materials.

 *BSEF organised a webinar on the 22nd of February 2024 and made it clear why downstream users and industry associations should participate, and ECHA offered Practical advice for respondents.